Please note: During the COVID-19 pandemic, see our Coronavirus Response Site for current hours and limited access

 All carrels and tables will be completely cleared at the end of each day.
 Library materials will be removed for reshelving.
 Any personal belongings will be held in Lost & Found at the Library Desk for a limited time.

 Please place all library material on the center aisle carts after use.
 Library staff will reshelve the materials for you.

 Library Instruction and Tours

 The Reference staff provides library tours and instruction to support the Lewis & Clark Law School and the Lewis & Clark College curriculum.
 The law library is not available to any other educational institution or program for instructional purposes.
-Any instruction or tour of the law library directed by anyone other than a law library staff member must be authorized by either the Director of the Library, or one of the Assistant Directors.
+Any instruction or tour of the law library directed by anyone other than a law library staff member must be authorized by either the Director of the Library or an Assistant Director.
 Non-authorized groups will be asked to leave.

 Smoking is prohibited in all law school buildings and is no longer allowed anywhere on campus.

 Lost & Found

 The law library maintains a Lost & Found section at the Library Desk.
 Items are kept in Lost & Found for one week, after which they are transferred to the Campus Safety kiosk on the L&C upper campus.